2000jedi/Yudi-s-Programming-Language/README.md

 - `spec/`: Directory that includes specification.
     - `specs.tex`: Source LaTeX code for specification.
     - `specs.pdf`: Compiled readable speicification file.
-- `src/`: Directory that includes source code for interpreter.
+- `src/`: Directory that includes source code.
+- `sample/`: Directory that includes sample programs.
+    - `factorial.yc`: factorial from 1 to 10.
+    - `cast.yc`: conversion between basic types.
-- `input.yc`: Sample ycpl program.
+- `input.yc`: Sample ycpl program used for debugging.
 - `Makefile`
 - `LICENSE`
 - `README.md`: Documentation.

 ## Installation

-The interpreter requires any form of a C++ compiler, including `gcc` and `llvm`.
+The interpreter requires any form of a C++ compiler.
 It has been tested under Linux and Mac OS.

 To compile the project

 > make

+To test all sample programs under `sample/`

+> make test